dancer1325/rest-assured-wiki/GettingStarted.md

 testImplementation 'io.rest-assured:kotlin-extensions:5.5.0'
 ```

-Then import `Given` from the `io.restassured.module.kotlin.extensions` package.
+* `Given` -- must be imported from the -- `io.restassured.module.kotlin.extensions` package

-If you're using the [Spring MockMvc module](https://github.com/rest-assured/rest-assured/wiki/Usage#spring-mock-mvc-module) please refer to the documentation [here](https://github.com/rest-assured/rest-assured/wiki/Usage#kotlin-extension-module-for-spring-mockmvc) on how to use custom Kotlin extension functions for this module.
+* if you're using the [Spring MockMvc module](https://github.com/rest-assured/rest-assured/wiki/Usage#spring-mock-mvc-module) -> [check here](https://github.com/rest-assured/rest-assured/wiki/Usage#kotlin-extension-module-for-spring-mockmvc)

 ### Java 9 ###

-When using Java 9+ and find yourself having problems with [split packages](https://www.logicbig.com/tutorials/core-java-tutorial/modules/split-packages.html) you can depend on:
+* if you are using Java 9+ & have problems with [split packages](https://www.logicbig.com/tutorials/core-java-tutorial/modules/split-packages.html) -> 👁️ rather than `rest-assured`👁️, use

 ```xml
 <dependency>